If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

 - The Teacher Handbook - this will link you directly to this article giving you all the information you need on using the Teacher Dashboard.

-- Webinars - we release weekly webinars every Wednesday for you to watch at your convenience.
+- Webinars - we have a range of webinars that you can access at your convenience.
 These are short, 10 minute, webinars running through key features of Doodle and how you can make the most of it in your school.

-- Launch Resources - all resources you need for a great Doodle launch in your school are available here and out launch checklist will ensure you've covered everything.
+- Launch Resources - all the resources you'll need for a great Doodle launch are available here and our launch checklist will ensure you've covered everything.

-- Parent launch resources: here you will find a launch presentation and video you can use to run a workshop with your parents so that they feel confident with supporting their children at home.
-We've also created a handy guide alongside the presentation so that you feel really confident with what to say.
+- Parent launch resources: here you will find a recently recorded parent launch video which you can share with your parents so that they feel confident with supporting their children at home.
 There are also lots of letter templates you can send out to parents informing them of how Doodle works, how they can get support, and what to do when their child leaves the school.

 - Pupil launch resources: running a children's assembly to launch or relaunch Doodle is fantastic for increasing engagement and getting the students excited about using Doodle!
 Here you will find a children's assembly along with a guide for teachers leading the presentation with the key points to include.